 Penalties will apply for students found to have cheated, copied, plagiarised or interfered with the internal assessment within the college.
-This includes excessive reliance on the use of tutors or any other external assistance.
-Students must ensure that their assessment comes from their own work.
+This includes excessive

 In the event of a suspected breach of discipline, the College will implement the following steps:

 - Any suspected breach of discipline in relation to assessment is to be investigated initially by the teacher - If there is evidence of a breach of discipline, the student will be interviewed by the teacher and the head of faculty and given the opportunity to explain his/her case before a penalty is determined - If a breach of discipline is shown to have occurred, then the teacher in conjunction with the head of faculty should determine the penalty taking into account the principles and the penalty schedule outlined in the following section on Penalties - The student will be advised in writing within five working days (except in Semester 2 of Year 12, where it is two working days) of any penalty imposed and informed that he/she has the right to appeal the decision to a College Appeal Committee - The principles of natural justice will be applied at all stages in the process - Refer to the BSSS Policy and Procedure Manual for further details. www.bsss.act.edu.au